Department of Emergency Management

 Board of County Commissioner Meetings with COVID-19 Updates

-At the Board of County Commissioners meetings that take place every Monday morning at 9AM, Dr. Tom Locke, Public Health Officer for Jefferson County, will provide COVID-19 updates.
+At the Board of County Commissioners meetings that take place every Monday morning at 9:45AM, Dr. Allison Berry, Public Health Officer for Jefferson County, will provide COVID-19 updates.
 The COVID-19 updates are live-streamed for viewing on the internet and are also recorded for on-line viewing on demand anytime thereafter.

 To see live or recorded videos of the Board of County Commissioners meeting including Dr. Locke’s March 16 update, go to www.co.jefferson.wa.us and click on “Videos of Meetings” on the lower left side of the screen.
 Choose “Streaming Live” or “Recorded.”

-KPTZ 91.9FM is both live broadcasting as well as archiving Dr. Locke’s weekly meetings as podcasts.
+KPTZ 91.9FM is both live broadcasting as well as archiving Dr. Berry’s weekly meetings as podcasts.
 Go to KPTZ’s website to listen in.

 Jefferson County Washington Emergency Management works to prepare the county and it’s communities for hazards and disasters that affect the Olympic Peninsula and our area.